mclevy/gfw_blog/WRI.GFW.blog.md

 Results are statistically significant for the effect of cumulative forest loss, however the coefficient is small.
-These results suggests that on average, a 25% increase in cumulative forest loss [ha] in a given year corresponds to a 1% increase in mean monthly flow; a 90% increase in cumulative forest loss corresponds to a 4% increase in flow.[^fn-lm.footnote]  To put that in terms of flow rates: a 1% increase in mean monthly flow in the wet season in the Alto Teles Pires headwater basin is equivalent to an increase in the flow rate by 4.6 m^3/second; a 4% increase is equivalent to an increase of 18.2 m^3/second.
+These results suggests that on average, a 25% increase in cumulative forest loss [ha] in a given year (which is a lot!) corresponds to a 1% increase in mean monthly flow.[^fn-lm.footnote]  To put that in terms of flow rates: a 1% increase in mean monthly flow in the wet season in the Alto Teles Pires headwater basin is equivalent to an increase in the flow rate by 4.6 m^3/second.